 About the editor:

 Mae Lee Sun is co-author of the 2013 release, ‘Brumby: A celebration of Australia’s wild horses’ by Exisle Publications.
-She is a freelance journalist/photographer, editor, writer and animal welfare advocate and has worked in the United States and abroad since 1995 and currently in Australia.
+She is a freelance journalist/photographer, editor, writer and animal welfare advocate and has worked in the United States and abroad since 1995 and in Australia.
 Her articles and essays have appeared in numerous newspapers and literary journals and range in topics from animal welfare to women’s issues, green technology and spirituality.
 She presented a white paper on the use of endangered species parts in Traditional Chinese Medicine at a CITIES (Convention on International Trade in Endangered Species) sponsored conference of the ASA (Asian Conservation Alliance) in Japan, has successfully lobbied with prominent animal welfare organizations including WSPA UK to pass human euthanasia laws for companion and farm animals in Taiwan, managed the education program for a noted sanctuary for animals used as food, established the first U.S. Clinical Pastoral Education (CPE) internship at an animal shelter at the Boulder Valley Humane Society in Colorado and ghost wrote materials for a book on vegan living.
-She holds M.A.’s in both Sociology and Buddhist Studies and resides in Victoria, Australia, with her partner Bruce, her brumby ‘Trooper’ and four domestic horses, ‘Charlie’,'Tex’,’ Max’ and ‘Shadow’, three dogs ‘CoCo’, ‘Milo’ and ‘Zach’ and two cats,’Raskull’and ‘Sabbath’.
-When not at her desk, she’s having a ‘cuppa’ with the wildlife in the paddock or at work helping Australian CEOs and business leaders in achieve personal and professional excellence.
+She holds M.A.’s in both Sociology and Buddhist Studies and has adopted 2 brumby’s – ‘Trooper’ and ‘Mickey Mouse’, (read the dramatic story of Mickey the $10 brumby) her rescue dog ‘Coco’ and rescue cat ‘Rascal’.
+When not at her desk, she’s having a ‘cuppa’ in the paddock.
+She’s working on another book- an illustrated children’s story about Trooper.